Yewei-Liu/MetaPruning/main_imagenet/README.md

 Hyperparameters of `visualize.sh` is as follows
 - `INDEX=2` : Use data model with index 2.
-- `METANETWORK_INDEX=13` : Use metanetwork from epoch 13 in meta-training.
+- `METANETWORK_INDEX=12` : Use metanetwork from epoch 12 in meta-training.
 - `RUN_TYPE="visualize"` : Set running type to visualize.
-- `NAME=Final ` : A name for read data models and output.
+- `NAME=FinalResnet ` : A name for read data models and output.
 - `RESUME_EPOCH=-1` : Resume from a previously saved checkpoint.
 For example, if finetuning completed epoch 5 before the process was interrupted, you can set this value to 5 to continue training at epoch 6.
 By default, this is set to -1, which means training will start from the beginning.

 Then we continue to prune and finetune this network by running: